At a glance

 Play School is hosted by a team of talented professional actors – a who's who of the Australian entertainment industry over the years.
 The program's presenters give children their full attention by talking directly into the camera, which is placed at a child's height.
 They must never talk down to their audience.

 Presenter Benita Collings has recorded the highest number of Play School episodes – 401.
-Benita's story features in the National Museum's Eternity gallery, where the flower clock is on show.
+Benita's story features in the National Museum's Eternity gallery, where the arch window is on show.